Image from Bernd Helfert

 Side effect of some forms of longevity nanotech.
 Whilst the metabolism and functioning of the body can be kept youthful, certain gerontological tendencies such as lengthening of the cartilage of the nose and ears, enlarged chin, and increased skin area (resulting in wrinkles) remain.
 These can all be easily rectified with cosmetic bodysculpting.

-- Goals - Text by Steve Bowers
+- Goal Architecture - Text by Steve Bowers

 - Godbug - Text by Todd Drashner